Deehdee/STM32-I2C/README.md

    4. Store received I2C data to a unique file (must not overwrite previous files)

 Outcome:
-* The STM32F446RE was able to communicate effectively with the MPU6050 through I2C.
-Through UART, I'm able to display the accelerometer and gyroscope values.
-Using Putty, I'm able to log the incoming UART data to a csv file for readability and graphing.
+* The STM32F446RE was able to communicate effectively with the MPU6050 through I2C
+* Through UART, I'm able to display the accelerometer and gyroscope values
+* Using Putty, I'm able to log the incoming UART data to a csv file for readability and graphing.